-At COP26, nations agree to speed climate action, but world remains off target
+At COP26, nations speed climate action but leave world still headed for dangerous warming

 Protesters who had chanted and banged drums, filled the streets and even once overtaken a plenary hall, had dispersed.
 The man outside in a Darth Vader costume, singing karaoke each morning and surrounded by signs about solar radiation, had left his post.

-The site alongside the River Clyde, where delegates from every corner of the planet had come to try to save it, went from crowded to nearly deserted.
-A few remaining souls trudged down the empty hallways, past a banner that read, “We can do this if we act now.”
+A dwindling number of souls remained at the site alongside the River Clyde, where delegates from every corner of the planet had come to try to save it.
+They trudged down empty hallways, past a banner that read, “We can do this if we act now.”

 And nearby, a still-lit neon sign flashed its silent message: